 - Safety issues with bonding or earthing of installations and equipment

 - Potential faulty electrical work that could lead to faults or injury

-How is an EICR test performed?
+How is EICR Testing performed?

 To perform an EICR test, our specially-trained City & Guilds 2395 Inspection and Testing level engineers will need to disconnect the electrics from the mains power supply.

-The test will then involve elements of visual inspections to identify any obvious faults with broken equipment or incorrect wiring, dead testing for continuity, insulation resistance and polarity, and live testing to check the system can react effectively in the event of a fault or electric shock injury.
+The test will then involve elements of visual inspections to identify any obvious faults with broken equipment or incorrect wiring, dead testing for continuity, insulation resistance, and polarity, and live testing to check the system can react effectively in the event of a fault or electric shock injury.